patchedsoul/plata-theme/README.md

 ### Plata-theme

-A Gtk+ theme based on Material Design Refresh.
+A Gtk theme based on Material Design Refresh.

 ----------------------------------------------